Melbourne Attractions - What to see and do in Melbourne

 6. Yarra Valley Chocolaterie and Ice Creamery

 Yarra Valley Chocolaterie & Ice Creamery is not exactly a place of interest per se, but rather a shop that one must simply visit when in Yarra Valley.
-Much like its cousin in Phillip Island (Check out our review of Phillip Island Chocolate Factory here!), this is a heaven for chocolate lovers!
+Much like its cousin in Phillip Island, this is heaven for chocolate lovers!

 Their pastilles chocolates are a top favourite, with nothing but pure chocolate bits.
 If you are ever in doubt, try their free samples!
 They are that confident.
 Consisting of three types of flavours (milk, white, and dark), most customers simply get all three types to bring home!